EMAS in the European Institutions

+The European Commission (EC) sets an example by reducing the environmental impact of its own activities through EMAS.
+Key priorities are the efficient use of natural resources (mainly energy, water and paper), the reduction of overall CO2 emissions, waste prevention, recycling and re-use, green public procurement, and sustainable mobility.
 In September 2001 the EC decided to pilot the implementation of EMAS in four services in Brussels.
 The Commission was the first EU Institution to achieve an EMAS-registration already in 2005.
-Since January 2010, this system has progressively extended to all the services' activities and buildings in Brussels, Luxembourg, the Joint Research Centre (JRC) sites and DG SANTE's site at Grange, significantly increasing the number of concerned employees from 4,000 to approximately 32,000.
+Since January 2010, this system has progressively extended to all the services' activities and buildings in Brussels, Luxembourg, the Joint Research Centre (JRC) sites and DG SANTE's site at Grange, significantly increasing the number of concerned employees from 4,000 to approximately 35,000.

 Since the first EMAS registration in 2005, the Commission has achieved significant results

-(These results refer to the Brussels site during the period 2005-2015):
+(These results refer to the Brussels site during the period 2005-2019):

 * CO2 emissions reduction exceeds that of energy consumption as electricity has been purchased from 95% renewable sources since 2009.

-These impressive improvements result from a combination of technical measures, green public procurement and the personal commitment of the European Commission's staff.
+All the above noteworthy environmental improvements result from a combination of technical measures, green public procurement and the personal commitment of the European Commission's staff.

-The Commission has generated cumulative energy savings of 86 million € (around 355 € per person per year, 2005-2015) in Brussels alone, at a direct cost of under 68 € per person for coordinating EMAS in 2015.
+The Commission has generated cumulative energy savings of 134 million € (during 2005-2019) in Brussels alone, at a direct cost of under 70 € per person for coordinating EMAS in 2019.

 Mr Celso Sanchez Martinez - EMAS Management Representative